 In answer, he tightened his hold and lifted me clear off my feet.
 I wrapped my arms around his neck and kissed the side of his face.
 He hadn’t shaved yet, and the stubble of his beard was rough beneath my lips.

 “What did you and John decide?”
 I whispered into his skin.

-Last night, just before I’d left them and returned to my own rooms, I’d declared my intention to stay the course.
-Reiterated how much I wanted both of them.
-That I would have them in whatever capacity they saw to include me.
-And that I would be satisfied by whatever they decided.
+Last night, just before I’d left them and returned to my own rooms, I’d declared my intention to stay the course, reiterated how much I wanted both of them.
+Told them that I would have them in whatever capacity they saw to include me, and I would be satisfied by whatever they decided.

 Henry turned his face into me and brushed his lips across my own.
 “We want you still.
 Like you said, if we’re to be slandered, we might as well earn it.”

 Something broke inside me then.
 I’d been half prepared for rejection, despite the obvious signs that they desired me.
 My life had taught me that nothing good could last, and being with them made me feel more alive, more sated and at peace, than anything else ever had.
 If this happiness would one day be wrested from me, as all good things had so far been, then I would drink up every moment with them like ambrosia, satiate myself full to bursting with them both, and cherish the memories we created until my dying day.